gmittal/gmittal.github.io/content/2015-07-23-the-mhacksv-experience.md

 This past January, I and 1000 other hackers from all over the United States converged at the University of Michigan for the fifth occurrence of their biannual hackathon.
 The experience was truly incredible.
 I met so many awesome people with a one common goal in mind: To hack the weekend away, building what could be the next Snapchat, Uber, or Tinder for Cats.

 > I am truly blown away by this.
-This is less of a hackathon and more of a rock concert.
-I've never seen anything like this.<quotee>Jahan Khanna, MHacks V Keynote Speaker</quotee>
+This is less of a hackathon and more of a rock concert. <quotee>Jahan Khanna, MHacks V Keynote Speaker</quotee>

 ### High School Hacker Ideation